lh-008/LeagueofLegend-StatAnalysis/README.md

 # Fairness Analysis

 In this section, we aim to assess if our model is fair among different groups.
 The question we want to address here is: “Does my model perform worse for teams who have less kills than the mean amount of kills than it does for teams who have over the mean amount of kills?”
 To answer this question, we performed a permutation test and examined the result of the difference in accuracy between the two groups.

+Group `X` represents the teams who have kills less than the mean, group `Y` represents those who have kills greater or equal to the mean.
+Our evaluation metric is accuracy, and the significance level is 0.05.

 **Null Hypothesis**:
 Our model is fair.
 Its accuracy for teams with kills above the mean are roughly the same as teams with kills below the mean, and any differences are due to random chance.